 The force model is effective in explaining a student's motivation in adopting an e-Learning technology.
 Multiple regression analysis is used to examine the force model, using the student's level of effort exerted to adopt e-Learning technology in class activities (Decision B) as the dependent variable.
-The two independent variables are (1) student's perception of the attractiveness of the e-Learning technology (Decision A), and (2) the information about expectancy probabilities (10% or 90%), which is provided by the "Further Information" sentence in the test instrument (see Appendix I).
-Results of the force model are summarized in Table 2.
+The two independent variables are (1) student's perception of the attractiveness of the e-Learning technology (Decision A), and (2) the information about expectancy probabilities (10% or 90%), which is provided by the "Further Information" sentence in the test instrument (see Appendix I).5 Results of the force model are summarized in Table 2.

-Table 2: Force Model Regression Results \
+Table 2: Force Model Regression Results

-Sample Size Mean Standard Deviation Range of Reponses Frequency of Significance at .05 level

-Adjusted R 173 .7468 .1777 .2349 to .9771 169/173

-Standardized Beta Weight:

-F1 173 .5920 .2645 0598 to .9778 157/173

-F2 173 .4715 .3522 2776 to .9882 123/173

-\ Results (i.e. mean, standard deviation, range and frequency of significant at .05) of individual within-person regression models are reported in this table.
+Frequency of Sample Standard Significance Size Mean Deviation Range of Reponses at .05 level Adjusted R 2 173 .7468 .1777 .2349 to .9771 169/173 Standardized Beta Weight: F1 173 .5920 .2645 0598 to .9778 157/173 F2 173 .4715 .3522 2776 to .9882 123/173 Results (i.e. mean, standard deviation, range and frequency of significant at .05) of individual within-person regression models are reported in this table.
+F1: weight placed on attractiveness of the e-Learning technology.
+F2: weight placed on the expectancy of successfully using the technology.